Even the ‘Merry Christmas’ card I received from Google came complete with a Webmaster tools warning.

-And as it turns out there are tools out there like font spotting browser extensions and social media audience insight tools that can help you drill down not just into the demographic profile and aspirations of your target audience, but also uncover the specific typefaces and articles that your target audience are already comfortable reading and sharing.
+And as it turns out there are tools out there like font spotting browser extensions and content research insight tools that can help you drill down not just into the demographic profile and aspirations of your target audience, but also uncover the specific typefaces and articles that your target audience are already comfortable reading and sharing.

 And comfort matters: especially for your body copy, the bulk of your content, the more immediately ‘familiar’ and readable the copy is the more likely it is that people will stick with it and share it.

 But I wasn’t ready to get back to work just yet.

 Now I wanted to know whether there was a scientifically – or naturally – proven way of structuring the design.

 And as it turns out, there is: 1.618, The Golden Ratio.